nibble-4bits/aws-local-stepfunctions/docs/execution-event-logs.md

 - `Error`: Name of the error that caused the failure.
 - `Cause`: This field can either be a string or an object:
   - `string`: Contains a description explaining why the branch failed.
-  - `object`: Contains details that provide information as to why the branch failed.
+  - `object`: Contains details that provide more information as to why the branch failed.

 #### Example